agharatarun/AI-102-AIEngineer-Revision-Notes/AI_Engineer.md

 * Product recognition: Product recognition works the same way object detection does, but with improved accuracy for product labels and brand names.

 A COCO file is a JSON file with a specific format that defines:
-* images: Defines the image location in blob storage, name, width, height, and ID.
+* **images**: Defines the image location in blob storage, name, width, height, and ID.
-* annotations: Defines the classifications (or objects), including which category the image is classified as, the area, and the bounding box (if labeling for object detection).
+* **annotations**: Defines the classifications (or objects), including which category the image is classified as, the area, and the bounding box (if labeling for object detection).
-* categories: Defines the ID for the named label class.
+* **categories**: Defines the ID for the named label class.

-area	integer	Value of 'Width' x 'Height' (third and fourth values of bbox) bbox	list[float]	Relative coordinates of the bounding box (0 to 1), in the order of 'Left', 'Top', 'Width', 'Height'
+area: integer	Value of 'Width' x 'Height' (third and fourth values of bbox)

+bbox: list[float]	Relative coordinates of the bounding box (0 to 1), in the order of 'Left', 'Top', 'Width', 'Height'

 * When training a model select the **model type**, specify the **dataset** you want to use as training data, and indicate the **training budget**.
 The training budget is an upper bound of time for how long the training will run; the actual time used for training is often less than the specified budget.
 * You need about 3-5 images per class to train a custom image classification model with Azure AI Vision.